benchmandala/SelfCoded-DecisionTree/README.md

 This code explains,
 1. How the decision can be made on the base of base feature.
 2. Code contain an self written bulid_tree() function, which identify the best feature.
-3. Once best feature is selected on the base og gini index, then the data is split.
+3. Once best feature is selected on the base of gain ratio, then the data is split.
 4. One feature can only be selected once as best feature to split the data.
 5. Tree is also present at the end to explain how split is performed.